UNC Wilmington Softball Camps

 Norton led UNCW to a successful 2014 season that featured victories over regional foes Coastal Carolina, Gardner-Webb and UNCG as well as a road series victory over CAA foe Drexel.

-Norton joined the Seahawks in June 2012 after spending seven seasons with the Dukes and carrying the Harrisonburg, Va., school to its first CAA tournament crown and NCAA Tournament berth in 2009.
+Norton joined the Seahawks in June 2012 after spending eight seasons at James Madison and carrying the Harrisonburg, Va., school to its first CAA tournament crown and NCAA Tournament berth in 2009.